Alexandria Ocasio-Cortez Calls For Donald Trump’s Impeachment After Report Of Military Spending At His Resort

 A number of Democratic members of Congress have called for Donald Trump to face impeachment proceedings over the findings of Robert Mueller’s Russia report, which outlined several instances that could constitute obstruction of justice.
 The report stopped short of calling for Trump’s indictment, noting that the Department of Justice has a policy against indicting sitting presidents, and instead kicked the question back to Congress, which would have the authority to impeach Trump.
 A number of 2020 presidential candidates have also weighed in, saying that Trump should face impeachment for actions he took to interfere with the investigation.

-But Ocasio-Cortez appears to be the first to call for Trump to face impeachment regarding the report of military spending in and around in Scotland resort.
+But Ocasio-Cortez appears to be the first to call for Trump to face impeachment regarding the report of military spending in and around his Scottish resort.

-Alexandria Ocasio-Cortez has also become a favorite target of Donald Trump, including a controversial tweet where he told her and three other congresswomen of color to go back to their “original” countries if they wanted to criticize the United States.
+Ocasio-Cortez has also become a favorite target of Donald Trump, including a controversial tweet where he told her and three other congresswomen of color to go back to their “original” countries if they wanted to criticize the United States.